-- Be aware that treatments available to you may be sufficiently different from those in the research studies that the results may not apply to you.
+- Be aware that treatments available to you may be sufficiently different from those in the available research studies that the results of those studies may not apply to you.

 - Be aware that the results of studies with the aim of finding out if a treatment can work may overestimate the benefits of a treatment given under more usual circumstances.

 Barnett HJM, Taylor DW, Haynes RB, Sackett DL, Peerless SJ, Ferguson GG, et al. Beneficial effect of carotid endarterectomy in symptomatic patients with high-grade carotid stenosis.
 N Engl J Med.
 1991;325(7):445-53. https://doi.org/10.1056/nejm199108153250701